RahafJ96/reading-notes/201/class02.md

   - The `<body>` element defines the document's body, and is a container for all the visible contents, such as headings, paragraphs, images, hyperlinks, tables, lists, etc.
   - The `<h1>` element defines a large heading.
   - The `<p>` element defines a paragraph.
-## HTML Layout
-For a long time, web page authors used <div> elements to group together related elements on the page (such as the elements that form a header, an article, footer or sidebar).
-Authors used class or id attributes to indicate the role of the <div> element in the structure of the page.

 ### New HTML5 Layout Elements
 HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
 The names of these elements indicate the kind of content you will find in them.
 They are still subject to change, but that has not stopped many web page authors using them already.